DartFrog .pet Info

 Bringing home:

 So if you ever had aquarium fish, you are aware not to just toss the newcomers into your aquarium.
 Same things holds true for dart frogs.
 Your new frog may have issues that you need to identify and resolve before introducing into their final vivarium.
 When you bring your new dart frogs it is important to quarantine them.
 Minimum quarantine time would be a week.
 You will want to observe your frog closely.
 Inspect it for any visual problems. -Movement -Sores -Eating If is has issues walking or with coordination you will want to seek or medical assistance.
 If you frog has sores, lesions, wounds, bloated you will want to treat accordingly and only introduce with other frogs well after it has healed.
 If you frog is not eating well you will want to observe for issues.
 Does your frog seem to lack of interest in eating?
 May be stress or sickness.
 Does your from have difficultly catching flies with its tongue?
-Maybe (STS) Sticky tongue Syndrome usually associated with a Vitamin A deficiency.
-Read more about vitamins and supplementation here.
+Maybe (STS) Short or Sticky tongue Syndrome usually associated with a Vitamin A deficiency.
+Read more about vitamins and supplementation here https://www.dartfrog.pet/library/dart-information.cfm?id=7.
 The benefit of isolation when your frogs have health issues is to prevent other frogs frog getting illnesses, such as bacterial infections, fungal infections or parasites from your new frog.
 When in isolation your new frog will be better able to eat without competition from other frogs.
 A sick frog will not be able to eat as aggressively as a healthy frog which will lead to its quick demise.
 A quarantine enclosure can be as simple as a closed plastic shoe box container that is lined with moistened sphagnum moss and leaf litter.
 It is best to cover 3 of the 4 sides of a enclosure so that they are less distracted by motion or lights around them which may add to stress and stress related problems.

 Study First